 The transformation of a historical homestead into a modern home.

-Top 10 house projects realised in 2020 according to Murator Publishing House – 2020 [POLAND]
+Top 10 house designs completed in 2020 by Murator Publishing House – 2020 [POLAND]

 Silver A’Design Award and Competition – 2022 [ITALY, COMO]

-Nomination for the SARP Award of the Year 2022 – 2022 [POLAND]
+Nomination for the 2022 SARP Award of the Year – 2022 (among 17 finalists and 3 houses) [POLAND]

 Architecture MasterPrize Winner – 2022 [USA, Los Angeles; Spain, Bilbao]

-World Architecture Festival Finalist – 2022 [GREAT BRITAIN/ PORTUGAL, LISBON]
+Finalist World Architecture Festival – 2022 [GREAT BRITAIN/ PORTUGAL, LISBON]

 Outstanding Property Award London – Platinum Winner – 2022 [GREAT BRITAIN, LONDON]